dart-lang/sdk/runtime/docs/types.md

 ## Nullability of TypeArguments

-The previous section ignores an important point, sharing is only allowed if the nullability of each type argument in the instantiator is not modified by the instantiation.
+The previous section ignores an important point, namely, sharing is only allowed if the nullability of each type argument in the instantiator is not modified by the instantiation.
 If the new instance was allocated with `A<S?, T>()` instead, it would only work if the first type argument in the instantiator is nullable, otherwise, its nullability would change from legacy or non-nullable to nullable.
 This check cannot be performed at compile time and performing it at run time undermines the benefits of the optimization.
-However, the nullability change can be computed quickly for the whole vector with a simple integer operation.
+However, whether the nullability will remain unchanged for each type argument in the vector can be computed quickly for the whole vector with a simple integer operation.
+Each type argument vector is assigned a nullability value reflecting the nullability of each one of its type arguments.
 Since two bits are required per type argument, there is a maximal vector length allowed to apply this optimization.
-For details, search for `kNullabilityBitsPerType` in the [source](https://github.com/dart-lang/sdk/blob/master/runtime/vm/object.h) and read the comments.
+For a more detailed explanation, search for `kNullabilityBitsPerType` in the [source](https://github.com/dart-lang/sdk/blob/master/runtime/vm/object.h) and read the comments.